stevenfontanella/microlens/README.md

   * No prisms, no isomorphisms, no indexed traversals, and probably never will be.

-  * This package doesn't actually let you write everything full lens-style (for instance, there's no `to`, no myriads of functions generalised for lenses by adding the `Of` suffix, etc).
+  * This package doesn't actually let you write everything full lens-style (for instance, there are few operators, no myriads of functions generalised for lenses by adding the `Of` suffix aren't included, etc).
 On the other hand, I guess some would actually consider it an advantage.
-Anyway, if you want to use lens as a *language* instead of as a tool, you can most likely afford depending on the full package.
+Anyway, if you want to use lens as a *language* instead of as a tool, you probably can afford depending on the full package.

   * There are orphan instances, e.g. in the [microlens-ghc][] package.
 (However, the only way someone can actually break things is by using `Lens.Micro.Internal` and ignoring the warnings there, so I think it's not a huge danger.)